We write on a variety of topics, but you'll see some common themes: doing things for yourself, being creative, and sustainable living.

-- Detail: Check level both directions along deck, and between supports for each stair tread.
+- Check level both directions along the deck, and between supports for each stair tread.
 Spot-check a few diagonals (for a square or rectangular shape, both diagonals should be the same length).
 Stand back and look at the overall impression.

 - Do this now, or it will haunt you later.

-- Tools: your handy saw, drill/screwdriver, etc.
+- Your handy saw/drill/screwdriver, etc.

 - For decks and landings: Start at one end (your original square point, maybe) and work toward the other end.
-Maintain a consistent small gap (1/4" or 1/8") between each board - cut a spacer from a small piece of trim or use a paint-stir-stick.
+Maintain a consistent small gap (1/4" or 1/8") between each board—cut a spacer from a small piece of trim or use a paint-stir-stick.
 Use your square to make sure you don't end up going askew.
 You may need to rip the last board to fit, and cut notches around railing supports or stairs.

-- If you need more than one length of deck board to bridge the full distance, have ends meet in the center of supports, and try to alternate the joins instead of lining them all up.
+- If you need more than one length of the deck board to bridge the full distance, have ends meet in the center of supports, and try to alternate the joins instead of lining them all up.

 - For stair treads, use a single stair tread board for each step.
 Make sure it is supported well.
 (Stair tread is usually clear-vertical-grained wood for indoors, but you can use 2x12's if it's cheaper.)